-Mr. Drapczuk has served as our Chief Financial Officer since June 1, 2021.
+Mr. Drapczuk served as our Chief Financial Officer since June 1, 2021 through December 31, 2024 and currently continues to serve as a financial consultant to the Company.
 Mr. Drapczuk served as Financial Controller for R-Pharm US, a private fully integrated specialty pharmaceutical company focused on commercial opportunities to treat cancer and chronic immune diseases from September 2016 to April 2020 and has remained in a consulting role with the company since then.
 He also served as Vice President of Finance, CFO, for Inpellis, Inc.; Controller and Director of Finance for Tris Pharma; and Director of Finance for West-Ward Pharmaceuticals Corp.
 Mr. Drapczuk began his career in accounting and finance at KPMG LLP, servicing the firm's assurance clients.
 He received his B.S. in accounting at Susquehanna University in Selinsgrove, PA and is a Certified Public Accountant.